Salme, Abkhazia: Soviet era

 Under Soviet administration, Salme, along with the other Abkhaz Estonian villages, was incorporated into the Gagra district authorities and village-level local government ended; administration was carried out through the Leselidze Village Soviet.
 A local Committee of Poor Peasants was formed, targeting wealthier households for confiscations and redistributing land, livestock, and grain.
 Under the New Economic Policy some private trade remained, but villagers suffered from heavy taxation and pressure from officials.
 By the late 1920s Salme and Sulevi were organized into the kolkhoz Kommunar and by 1931–32 collectivization was complete: private farms disappeared, livestock and tools were absorbed into collective ownership, and families labelled as kulaks faced confiscations, exile, or repression.

 The 1920s still allowed some Estonian-language schooling under korenizatsiia.
 Salme maintained a primary school teaching in Estonian, but by the mid-1930s instruction shifted to Russian.
 A cultural house, kindergarten, and medical station were opened.
 At the same time the Great Terror of 1937–38 struck the Estonian villages.
 Archival records show arrests and executions of Salme residents accused of ties to "foreign states."
 Religious practice was forced underground after the Lutheran congregation was dissolved.
 Specific victims include Voldemar Raja, executed in December 1937, and Osvald Kevvai, executed in 1938 after arrest in the village.
 Salme was among villages denounced as part of a supposed "pan-German fascist organization."

-Memorial plaque commemorating those who were killed during the Great Repressions under Stalin in Salme.